volcengine/verl/docs/start/install.rst

 Install verl-SGLang from scratch
 -------------------------------------

 **SGLang has largely support the rearch and inference workload at xAI.
-For verl-sglang installation, just ignore the vllm conflicts.
+For verl-sglang installation, ignore the version conflicts reported by pip with vllm.
 And, SGLang support native API for RLHF, do not need to patch a single line of code.**

 The following steps are quick installation guide for verl-SGLang.